hsahmed7/cse15l-lab-reports/Lab Report 3, CSE 15L.md

             // form the return string and write it on the browser
         //start the server
 ```
 3. Sometimes, a user may want to search for special characters.
 Special character, or metacharacters, are characters that are often used in commands.
 For example, the `^` and the `$` are used to represent the beginning or end of a line, as seen in the previous bullet point.To make the computer understand that you want to literally search for those characters as strings in a file, you need to put a backslash before the metacharacter.
 In Example 1,  `grep ^\.` gives all the lines that begin with a period.(The caret means search the beginning of the line, and because the dot has a backslash before it, the computer searches for the dot, rather than the caret `^`.
 If the backslash was put before both the caret and the dot, then it would search for both the caret and dot, and it would search everywhere in the file not just at the beginning.)
-In Example 2, the grep command is used to find the caret (^) symbol in the file TestDocSearch.java, and because there are no lines containing this symbol, no lines are returned.
-This grep command-line option is useful for searching for metacharacters properly.
+In Example 2, the `grep` command is used to find the caret (`^`) symbol in the file `TestDocSearch.java`, and because there are no lines containing this symbol, no lines are returned.
+This `grep` command-line option is useful for searching for metacharacters properly.

 Example 1
 ```